Seagate (Manatee County, Florida): Preservation efforts

 Seagate was saved from commercial development by the efforts of adjacent residents including Kafi Benz, who opposed several ensuing proposals for development.
 Benz founded Friends of Seagate Inc. (a local, nonprofit preservation organization) and initiated a campaign for Seagate's preservation.
 Benz and her group also began a fundraising effort for its acquisition.
 In addition, Benz published an illustrated guide to Seagate in 1988.

 In 1991 the Manatee County Commission paid $1.6 million for 16.5 acre of the original subdivision along the bay front that contained the structures built in 1929 for Crosley and his wife with the intention of preserving and renovating the estate.
-The University of South Florida purchased the remaining 28.4 acre for $2 million as a site for future expansion of a satellite campus.
+The University of South Florida purchased the remaining 28.4 acre for $2 million as a site for future expansion of the satellite campus.
 After New College of Florida separated from the University of South Florida in 2001, the satellite campus for the Tampa-based university vacated the New College campus on the nearby Edith Ringling estate and built a separate campus of its own on the eastern portion of the Seagate property.
 The University of South Florida Sarasota-Manatee campus opened its new facilities in August 2006.

 Present-day use

 The historic Seagate residence, called the Powel Crosley Estate, is used as a meeting, conference, and event venue.
 The bay-front estate is supported, in part, by fundraising through the Crosley Estate Foundation, a nonprofit charitable corporation.
-In a re-separation of New College from the University of South Florida, the satellite campus for the Tampa-based university was removed from the original New College campus on the nearby Edith Ringling estate and a solo campus was created on the eastern portion of the Seagate property for use by the university alone.
+In a re-separation of New College from the University of South Florida, the satellite campus for the Tampa-based university was removed from the original New College campus on the nearby Edith Ringling estate and a solo campus was created on the eastern portion of the Seagate property for use by the University of South Florida alone.

-The University of South Florida Sarasota-Manatee's campus on the former Seagate property includes a three-story, 134540 ft2 building on a 28.4 acre parcel of land, in addition to facilities in other locations.
+The University of South Florida Sarasota-Manatee's campus on the former Seagate property includes a three-story, 134540 ft2 building on a 28.4 acre parcel of land, in addition to facilities in other nearby locations.